 Icebreaker Cool-Lite Sphere Long Sleeve Hood

-Merino wool has a unique look and feel from other fabrics.
+Merino wool has a unique look and feel.
 The comfort of merino comes down to personal preference.
-Some people find it a little itchy, others find it the coziest material available.
+Some people find it a little itchy.
+Others find it the coziest material available.
 One downside is that this shirt is only available in a few colors.
 And, of course, there is the $100+ price tag.
 But overall, we have found this to be the most versatile travel layer we have seen.
 It bridges the gap between most hooded shirts that have a techy look and the button ups that often are not ideal for intense workouts and activities.

 Sun Protective Clothing Buying Advice

 It's never been more important to protect yourself from UV radiation from the sun.
 SkinCancer.org estimates 1 in 5 Americans will get skin cancer.
 If that doesn't get your attention, maybe vanity will: the sun causes 90% of skin aging.
 While sunscreen is helpful, there is nothing as effective (other than staying indoors) as clothing, hats, or sunglasses that block that all or most of the suns UV radiation.

 Sun protective clothing comes in three main designs: best for traveling and around town, best for high heart rate activities and best for water use.
 Consider your climate and activity.
 Shirts that are best for swimming and water sports are usually simple with no hood or pockets and have a snug fit.
 Shirts that are best for high heart rate activities have mesh vents at key areas and/or a big zipper down the front.
 If you want a shirt for travel that you can wear while hiking as well as around town, style and versatility are big factors.
 For these reasons, you likely want a button down.